 pCloudy offers this capability, with its mobile device and browser lab that has over 5,000 devices/browsers combinations.
 Check out the pCloudy documentation for guidance, also, review its pricing plans.

-10. Design user-friendly user interfaces (UI)
+10. Design a user-friendly user interface (UI)

 - “User interface design guidelines: 10 rules of thumb” for designing the web app UI;

 - “Material design” guidelines for the Android app UI design;

 - “Human Interface Guidelines” for designing the iOS app UI.

 11. Develop, test, and deploy your web app

 Code the web app using Node.js, which is a popular open-source runtime environment.
 Take the following steps:

 - Use IntelliJ IDEA, a popular IDE.
 Read “js and NPM” for guidance on how to code a Node.js app with it.

 - Integrate the APIs.

 - Test the app and deploy it on AWS Elastic Beanstalk using its DevOps tools.
 Read “Deploying Node.js applications to AWS Elastic Beanstalk” for guidance.